awsdocs/amazon-connect-admin-guide/doc_source/contact-events.md

 + CONNECTED\_TO\_AGENT \- A voice call, chat, or task is connected to an agent\.
 + DISCONNECTED \- A voice call, chat, or task is disconnected\.

+  A disconnect event is when:
+  + A call, chat, or task is disconnected by an agent\.
+  + A task is disconnected as a result of a flow action\.
+  + If a task expires\.
+The task is automatically disconnected if it is not completed in 7 days\.

 You can use contact events to create analytics dashboards to monitor and track contact activity, integrate into workforce management \(WFM\) solutions to better understand contact center performance, or to integrate applications that react to events \(for example, call disconnected\) in real\-time\.

 ## Subscribe to Amazon Connect contact events<a name="subscribe-contact-events"></a>